Best of FYE Essays

-Each year, the Writing Committee selects and honors a few outstanding papers from the pool of successful works produced in First-Year Experience courses.
+Each year, the Writing Committee honors a few outstanding papers from the pool of successful works produced in First-Year Experience courses.

 Because one of the main goals of the FYE program is to help new students develop their writing skills, the selected students are distinguished with a publication of their efforts on our website.

 You will notice a broad range of topics and approaches here.
 There are papers from all three academic divisions — Humanities, Social Sciences, and Natural Sciences — and formats that range from reflective interpretations to research papers.
 First-year students wrote the papers collected here as specific assignments for their courses, so their content also reflects some of the types of writing professors are currently seeking from students.